-- Must be enrolled not later than the tenth day of the current semester. - Must not have reached your nineteenth birthday on or before the first day of August of the school year you wish to compete. - The student shall not have enrolled in one high school and subsequently transfer to another without a corresponding change in the residence of his/her parent(s)/guardian.
-The purpose is to prevent students from arbitrarily changing schools and to prevent schools from preselecting students.
-If no exception is met, student is eligible after attending the high school for one full calendar year, 365 days.
-Exceptions:(1) Sitting out one full calendar year, 365 days.
-(2) First time transfer from a non-member school back to the school of the attendance area of parents.
-(3) First time entry in eight or ninth grade.
-(4) For one year only, foreign exchange students enrolled in a CSIET-approved foreign exchange program.
-Once a student is no longer enrolled in a CSIET-approved program, all requirements of the transfer rule must be met.
-(5) School Board or superintendent approved transfer between schools in the same school division.
-Such waiver must state whether or not the VHSL Transfer Rule is waived.
-(6) Court ordered custody change must be approved by VHSL for transfer rule purposes.
-Principal's letter also required.
-(7) District committee must approve a first-time transfer from one parent to the other without a corresponding move.
-(8) The eligibility of students transferring to a Governor's School or magnet school shall be determined by the policies approved by the respective Governor's School or magnet school.
-Students transferring back to the home school of the student shall be approved by the home school division superintendent. - Must not have graduated from or completed the requirements for graduation from high school. - Must not have attended classes at any institution of higher education except as a student making normal progress toward high school graduation. - Must not have participated in college athletics. - Must not, after entering the ninth grade for the first time, have been enrolled or been eligible for enrollment in high school more than eight consecutive semesters, not have represented a high school varsity sport more than four (4) years. - Must be an amateur as defined by the NCAA: "...one who engages in sports for the physical, mental, and social benefits he derives there from, and to whom the sport is nothing more than avocation". - Must have submitted an Athletic Participation, Parent Consent, Physician's certificate form to your principal prior to becoming a member of any school athletic squad, completely filled in and properly signed, attesting that you have been examined and found to be physically fit for athletic competition and that your parents have approved your participation. - Must not have been asked or reasonably encouraged by an individual or group of individuals to transfer to your present school for athletic purposes. - Must not have received in recognition of your ability as a high school athlete, any award not presented or approved by your school or league. - Must not have been a member of an organized meet or tournament in a sport during the school year after having represented your school in the same sport. - Must not have participated in an all-star contest between squads of individual contestants selected from more than one high school.
+- 1) Must not have graduated from or completed the requirements for graduation from highschool. - 2) Must not have attended classes at any institution of higher education except as a student making normal progress toward high school graduation. - 3) Must not have participated in college athletics. - 4) Must not, after entering the ninth grade for the first time, have been enrolled or been eligible for enrollment in high school more than eight consecutive semesters, not have represented a high school varsity sport more than four (4) years. - 5) Must be an amateur as defined by the NCAA: "...one who engages in sports for the physical, mental, and social benefits he derives there from, and to whom the sport is nothing more than avocation". - 6) Must have submitted an Athletic Participation, Parent Consent, Physician's certificate form to your principal prior to becoming a member of any school athletic squad, completely filled in and properly signed, attesting that you have been examined and found to be physically fit for athletic competition and that student's parents have approved your participation. - 7) Must not have been asked or reasonably encouraged by an individual or group of individuals to transfer to present school for athletic purposes. - 8) Must not have received in recognition of student ability as a high school athlete, any award not presented or approved by your school or league. - 9) Must not have been a member of an organized meet or tournament in a sport during the school year after having represented the school in the same sport. - 10) Must not have participated in an all-star contest between squads of individual contestants selected from more than one high school.

 Eligibility to participate in interscholastic athletics is a privilege earned by meeting not only the above listed minimum standards but also any other standards set by our league, district, or school.
-If you have some questions regarding your eligibility, check with your principal or athletic director who is aware of the various interpretations and expectations provided under League guides.
+If students have some questions regarding their eligibility, they should check with their principal or athletic director who is aware of the various interpretations and expectations provided under League guides.